BernhardLinz/zabbix-ldap-sync-bash/README.md

  - Zabbix Admin
  - Zabbix User
 <br>
 as needed.
-The users must be direct members, do not use nested groups.
+The users must be direct members, do not use nested groups.<br>
 In the examples i am using the groupname `Zabbix-Super-Admin`

 ### 2. Install Prerequisites on Linux